rfmejia/billing-management-play/public/assets/docs/api-docs.md

 - [ ] Separate previous and current month's *extraction* from the template
 - [ ] Separate previous and current month's amountPaid
 - [x] Add isEditable flag, true upon creation, false when document for next month is created
+- [ ] Document should still be assignable even when not editable (?)

 ### Reports